 Lucy & Mickey’s Romantic Syrencot House Wedding in Wiltshire

-Lucy and Mickey’s wedding at Syrencot House was full of calm, genuine moments from start to finish.
-Set deep in the Wiltshire countryside, the venue offered the perfect setting — elegant without being overdone, spacious yet intimate.
-From a quiet morning getting ready to golden hour portraits in the gardens, the day unfolded naturally, with plenty of emotion, energy, and time to soak it all in.
+Lucy and Mickey’s wedding at Syrencot House in the Wiltshire countryside was filled with natural, genuine moments from beginning to end.
+The venue offered the perfect balance — elegant yet relaxed, spacious but still intimate.
+From a peaceful morning of preparations to golden hour portraits in the gardens, their day flowed effortlessly with emotion, energy, and plenty of time to truly enjoy each moment.

 A Quiet Start at Syrencot